How to Cut a Groove or Channel on Wood Without a Router

 Typically, grooves cut into wood on a table saw are cut using a dado blade.
 There are several types of these, including one where the blade wobbles side to side, cutting out the groove and one which is essentially a stack of blades.
 Both types can be adjusted for the width of groove that is wanted and both work, although the surface finish provided by the wobbling blade style is not as good as that provided by the stack of blades.

-When cutting a dado or rabbet on a table saw, always make a test cut, as both the width and depth of these cuts can turn out to be different than what you expect.
+When cutting a dado or rabbet on a table saw, always make a test cut, as both the width and depth of these cuts can be different than what you expect.
 You should also measure the distance between the edge of the saw blade and your fence with a tape measure, as the built-in gauge for your fence will not be accurate with these blades installed.

 grooves, wood